jackykwe/YHack/README.md

-# Tutoree - Private tuition platform with no middleman charges
+# Tutoree - Pairing students and teachers with AI

 __YHack Project 2020__